enarjord/passivbot/README.md

 run in terminal: `python3 start_bot.py exchange your_user_name`

-run in docker: modify command with exchange and user_name in docker-compose and start with `docker-compose up -d` (-d for background run).
-All code and files generated are in original git folder.
+run in docker: modify command with exchange and user_name in docker-compose and start with `docker-compose up -d` (-d for background run).  all code and files generated are in original git folder.

 ------------------------------------------------------------------
 overview